Archaeology of Armenia: Wagons

-Earliest Known Winery
+Earliest known winery

 In 2007, Gregory Areshian of the University of California, Los Angeles (UCLA) and Armenian archaeologist Boris Gasparyan co-directed excavations of the Areni-1, the cave where the 5,500 years old leather shoe was found, announced that they found the world's oldest known winery, which could date back 6,100 years.
 In September 2010, archaeologists finished excavations of an enormous vat used for wine-producing.
 This large equipment also implies the large-scale wine production at the time and the grape domestication.
 According to Areshian, the procedure of winemaking back then was old-fashioned.
 People used their bare feet to stomp the grapes, store juice into jars, and place them in the cave.
 The dry and stable condition inside the Areni-1 cave makes it a perfect place for wine production.

-Sky Observatory (Karahunge and Metzamor)
+Sky observatory (Karahunge and Metzamor)

 Karahunge is a megalithic collective stone circle dated between 7700 and 4000 years old and located 200 kilometers from the capital of Armenia, Yerevan.
 The observatory comprises many stones arranged in a circle with a few arms extending from it.
 Like many other stone-made sites, Karahunge was initially thought to be a religious-related architecture.
 In 1985, Prof. E.S.
 Parsamian firstly interpreted it as an astronomical monument.
 Metzamor is another ancient sky observatory in Armenia, which was also firstly interpreted as an archaeoastronomical monument by Prof. E.S.
 Parsamian.

-11,300-year-old Neolithic-era temple
+Neolithic-era temple

 Ergül Kodaş, the scientific counsellor to the excavations from the Archaeology Department of Mardin Artuklu University, led a team of archaeologists and discovered an 80-square-meter temple that could date back to 11,300 years ago in the Neolithic era in the Mardin district in eastern Turkey.
 This place has been the birthplace of many civilizations, including Armenians.
 During the excavations, archaeologists found four steles, and three of them were mostly intact.
 This ancient temple was thought to be almost the same as the temple of Portasar(Göbekli Tepe).
 These two temples are similar in age and the general architectural style.